neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

             quit()

-        If the above code is saved in temp.hoc and executed with 6 processes using
+        If the above code is saved in :file:`temp.hoc` and executed with 6 processes using
         \ :code:`mpiexec -n 6 nrniv -mpi temp.hoc` then the output will look like
         (some lines may be out of order)